Ahnaf-dev/TODOLIST/README.md

 ## App Description
 A To Do List app built with pure Javascript using ES6 Modules.
 An app is made in the index which gets inserted with a page function.
 The pages are set up with a router.
 Data has been fetched, stored, and inserted into a list component and displayed dymanically in the todoapp page.
 404 Page has also been added.
+Functionality added to delete, add and edit todo items.

 ## How To Run App